davidfurlong/tab-less/README.md

 Tab-less
 ========

 This extension disables tabbed browsing in Google Chrome.
-Rather than opening new tabs, Chrome will open windows wherever possible.
+Stops chrome from opening new tabs. good to prevent cmd + t quick swap procrastination.
+Procrastination now requires sacrificing the current tab and learning the focus omnibox shortcut.

 FAQs
 ----